revolunet/revolunet.github.io/source/_posts/2013-07-23-angularjs-tips-n-tricks-2.markdown

 You can easily decorate and modify any existing service or directive.
 That's how the `ngMobile` overrides the `ngClick` directive to handle transparently the FastClick behaviour.

-Here's an exemple that overrides the `$sniffer` service and fix the animation detection for older androids :
+Here's an exemple that overrides the `$sniffer` service and fix the animation detection for older androids devices (landed in [ef5bc6c](https://github.com/angular/angular.js/commit/ef5bc6c)) :

 ```js
 app.config(['$provide', function ($provide) {